michelleplunkett/michelleplunkett.github.io/about.md

 I am a graduate student at the University of Texas at Austin studying for a Master of Public Affairs degree.
 I plan to graduate in May of 2018.

 In May of 2016, I completed my undergraduate degree at the University of Illinois at Urbana-Champaign.
-I received a Bachelor of Arts in Music Technology with highest honors and University Honors (Bronze Tablet Scholar).
+I received a Bachelor of Arts in Music Technology with Highest Honors (GPA above 3.75 and top 6% of class) and Bronze Tablet Honors (top 3% of class).

 ---